 Mobile Baykeeper Swim Guide Sites Swim Guide allows visitors to Alabama’s beaches to know at a glance which areas are safe for swimming (Green) and which are unsafe (Red) in real time using water quality testing results from Alabama’s state agencies.
-The sites are updated weekly throghout the summer.
+The sites are tested by ADEM and ADPH throughout the summer.

 - Fort Morgan Public Beach - 1 CFU/100 mL

 - Bon Secour National Wildlife Refuge - 1 CFU/100 mL

 - Little Lagoon Pass Beach - 1 CFU/100 mL

 - Gulf Shores Public Beach - 1 CFU/100 mL

 - Florida Point - 1 CFU/100 mL

 - Alba Club on Dog River - 4 CFU/100 mL

 - Fowl River at Hwy 193 Bridge - 2 CFU/100 mL